aecobb53/weatherman/README.md

 1. Install Docker.
 2. Clone this repo.
-3. Update config files.
-ADD HOW TO DO THAT HERE
+3. Run `build setup` to create the needed directories and config files.
+    - Update the etc/key.yml with your OWMA key
+    - Update the etc/weather_api_private.yml to the locations you want to get weather data from.
+    If you dont know the locations you want you can find them on their website.
+    Download the large city zip file, unzip and find it.
-4. To spin up the server you need to use `docker-compose up -d weather`.
+4. To spin up the server you need to use `build run`.
     - For the first time I recommend using `docker-compose up --build weather`.
 This way you can see the output and see errors easier.
     - `--build` will build a new image every time.
 Unless the code changed this is useless.
     - `-d` spins up the server as a headless instance.
 It is set to reload if it is stopped.